piatoss3612/LibroLink/README.md

 }
 ```

+### 2. Add the BanFilter contract to the LibroPaymaster contract

+- Import the `BanFilter` contract to the `LibroPaymaster` contract.

 ```solidity
 import {BanFilter} from "./BanFilter.sol";
 ```

+- Inherit the `BanFilter` contract in the `LibroPaymaster` contract.

 ```solidity
 contract LibroPaymaster is IPaymaster, NftGated, DailyLimit, BanFilter, Ownable {
     ...
 }
 ```

+- Add the ban filter check in the `validateAndPayForPaymasterTransaction` function.

 ```solidity
 function validateAndPayForPaymasterTransaction(bytes32, bytes32, Transaction calldata _transaction)